Solomon Grundy (character): Post-Crisis

 In the countdown to Blackest Night, Cyrus Gold was given one week to discover the truth of who murdered him, so he could repent for all of his sins and gain absolution.
 Alan Scott and the Phantom Stranger were given as his guides throughout the week, while Etrigan was trying to take him to Hell.
 Gold had a habit of getting killed.
 No matter how much damage was done to his body, he resurrected as a complete Solomon Grundy, driven to kill.
 Eventually it is revealed that Gold committed suicide, meaning he forced the curse of Solomon Grundy on himself.
 The end of the series' run shows Grundy reanimated as a Black Lantern, and Cyrus Gold in hell.
 Grundy then tracks down and attacks Bizarro, using a past friendship they had to stir up the creature's emotions.
-Bizarro eventually defeats Grundy by flying him into the sun, which completely incinerates him, and the black ring.
+Bizarro eventually defeats Grundy by flying him into the sun, incinerating him and the black ring.

 DC Rebirth

-The Prime-Earth Solomon Grundy is introduced in DC Rebirth.
+The Prime Earth Solomon Grundy is introduced in DC Rebirth.
 His appearance resembles that of his pre-Flashpoint depictions.
-Solomon Grundy was briefly seen fighting Arkillo of the Sinestro Corps and Saint Walker of the Blue Lantern Corps.
+Grundy is briefly seen fighting Arkillo of the Sinestro Corps and Saint Walker of the Blue Lantern Corps.

-Solomon Grundy is pursued by Batman in Gotham City before the former incapacitates him.
-Grundy recites the Solomon Grundy nursery rhyme while being pursued before Batman finished it for him when he defeats Grundy.

-During "The War of Jokes and Riddles" arc, Solomon Grundy is among the villains on Joker's side in his war against Riddler.

-The sorceress Selena created a mindless clone of Solomon Grundy from his DNA sample to serve as the muscle for the Fatal Five and fought Supergirl.
+The sorceress Selena created a mindless clone of Grundy from his DNA sample to serve as the muscle for the Fatal Five and fought Supergirl.

-In a flashback, Solomon Grundy is among the villains that protected Ingrid Karlsson during a riot at Arkham Asylum.
-Before Ingrid was killed by an inmate using a rogue Batarang despite the villains getting her away from the riot, she gave birth to Astrid Arkham who would later become Arkham Knight.

-During "The New Golden Age", Solomon Grundy was seen as a member of Huntress' makeshift Justice Society of America lineup 15 years from the present.
-When Per Degaton attacks, he rots Solomon Grundy.
-In 1941, Doctor Fate and Salem the Witch Girl come across Mister Miracle fighting Solomon Grundy while his Justice Society Dark teammates Zatara and Diamond Jack are having a spat.
-After Solomon Grundy is chained up, Mister Miracle suggests to Doctor Fate and Salem the Witch Girl that they should go apprehend Bride of Grundy.
+In "The New Golden Age", a flashback to 1941 has Doctor Fate and Salem the Witch Girl assisting Mister Miracle in fighting Grundy.
+In the present, Huntress recruits Grundy into the Justice Society.

+In the "DC All In" initiative, Solomon Grundy joins Scandal Savage's incarnation of the Injustice Society.
+When Grundy assists Doctor Elemental, Fog, and Red Lantern in getting information from him, Flash tries to get answers from Grundy and Red Lantern on why they are with the ISA, to no avail.
+Wotan has Grundy accompany Gentleman Ghost into going to Hell to meet up with the Demons Three in Hell.
+Gentleman Ghost and Grundy learn from the Demons Three that Hawkman was rescued by Hawkgirl and a female ghost calling herself "Kid Eternity".
+Gentleman Ghost uses Grundy to track a ghost as he summons his ghostly horse.
+Grundy, Gentleman Ghost, and the Demons Three lure Hawkman and Hawkgirl into a trap.
+After Grundy slams Hawkman into the ground, Kid Eternity returns and harnesses Doctor Fate's magic to repel the attackers.